Abe Fortas: Associate Justice of the Supreme Court

-The seat Fortas occupied on the Court had come to be informally known as the "Jewish seat," as his three immediate predecessors—Goldberg, plus Felix Frankfurter and Benjamin Cardozo before him—were also Jewish.
+The seat Fortas occupied on the Court had come to be informally known as the "Jewish seat," as his three immediate predecessors—Goldberg, Felix Frankfurter and Benjamin Cardozo—were also Jewish.

 Fortas continued to serve as an adviser to Johnson after becoming an associate justice.
-He attended White House staff meetings, advising the president on judicial nominations and discussed private Supreme Court deliberations with him.
+He attended White House staff meetings, advising the president on judicial nominations and discussing private Supreme Court deliberations with him.
 In 1966, he substantially edited an initial version of Johnson's State of the Union Address.

 In 1968, Fortas wrote a book called Concerning Dissent and Civil Disobedience.

-Fortas's law clerks included former Under Secretary of Defense for Policy Walter B. Slocombe and Martha A. Field, a scholar of constitutional law, family law, and bioethics.
+Fortas's law clerks included future Under Secretary of Defense for Policy Walter B. Slocombe and Martha A. Field, a scholar of constitutional law, family law, and bioethics.

+FBI and Justice Fortas

+In 1966, Justice Fortas informed the FBI and White House about the Fred B. Black, Jr. warrantless bugging case pending before the High Court.
+This included revealing conference room discussions, lobbying the justices in favor of the FBI position that this was Robert F. Kennedy's fault not J. Edgar Hoover's.
+This was done despite Fortas disqualifying himself from the case.
+The next year, Director Hoover both blackmailed and protected Justice Fortas after an allegation of sexual misconduct with a teenager.
+Fortas denied this allegation.
+Justice Fortas continued to rule on cases involving the FBI.

 Relationship with other justices

-Fortas had mostly good working relations with his fellow justices although they worried that he talked to President Johnson too much.
+Fortas had mostly good working relations with his fellow justices, although they worried that he talked to President Johnson too much.
 Fortas clashed with his fellow Associate Justice Hugo Black during much of his time on the Court.
-The two had been friends since the 1930s, and Black helped Fortas's wife Agger consent to his appointment to the Supreme Court.
-However, once both men were on the Court, they disagreed about the manner in which the Constitution should be interpreted and found themselves on opposing sides in the Court's opinions most of the time.
+The two had been friends since the 1930s, and Black helped convince Fortas's wife, Carolyn Agger, to consent to his appointment to the Supreme Court.
+However, once both men were on the Court, they disagreed about the manner in which the Constitution should be interpreted, finding themselves on opposing sides of the Court's opinions most of the time.
 In 1968, a Warren clerk called their feud "one of the most basic animosities of the Court".

 Fortas's best relationship was with William O. Douglas, his former law professor at Yale.
 Fortas was also close to Associate Justice William J. Brennan and Chief Justice Earl Warren.
 Brennan's offices were in the chambers next to those of Fortas.
 Fortas's wife recalled that Fortas "loved Warren".

-Fortas called John Marshall Harlan II "one of my dearest friends, although we usually are on opposite sides of the issues here."
+Fortas called fellow associate justice John Marshall Harlan II "one of my dearest friends, although we usually are on opposite sides of the issues here."